DrakeRyzer/SW5e-Episode-2/4-ExpandedContent/03-Archetypes/index.md

 _**Totem Specialist:** 3rd level_<br>
 You can channel the power of your Force awareness temporarily.
 As a bonus action, you can gain the following benefits for 1 minute.
 You can invoke a totem as a part of this same bonus action.
 - Your carrying capacity and the weight you can push, drag, or lift doubles.
 If it would already double, it instead triples.
-- You have advantage on Strength checks<br> and Strength saving throws.
+- You have advantage on Strength checks and Strength saving throws.
-- Your weapon attacks deal an extra<br> 1d6 damage.
+- Your weapon attacks deal an extra 1d6 damage.

-This effect ends early if you are<br> incapacitated or die.
-You can use<br> this feature twice.
-You regain all<br> expended uses of it when you<br> finish a long rest.
+This effect ends early if you are incapacitated or die.
+You can use this feature twice.
+You regain all expended uses of it when you finish a long rest.

 ### Guardian Spirit
 _**Totem Specialist:** 7th level_<br>
-You learn to invoke your totems to<br> protect your allies.
-When another<br> creature you can see within 60<br> feet of you is hit by an attack roll,<br> you can use your reaction to<br> grant a bonus to the creature's<br> AC against that attack.
-The<br> bonus equals 1 + your Wisdom or<br> Charisma modifier (your choice,<br> minimum of +2).
+You learn to invoke your totems to protect your allies.
+When another creature you can see within 60 feet of you is hit by an attack roll, you can use your reaction to grant a bonus to the creature's AC against that attack.
+The bonus equals 1 + your Wisdom or Charisma modifier (your choice, minimum of +2).

 ### Primal Avatar
 _**Totem Specialist:** 10th level_<br>
 You learn a third totem.
-Additionally, the bonus damage of your Totemic Might feature increases<br> to 1d8.
-Lastly, you have advantage on Lore checks<br> you make about tribal cultures.
+Additionally, the bonus damage of your Totemic Might feature increases to 1d8.
+Lastly, you have advantage on Lore checks you make about tribal cultures.